 CBT includes a variety of cognitive and behavioral interventions that are typically delivered in a semi-structured, time-limited fashion to address the needs of specific patients.
 At its core, CBT has a foundation in cognitive theory.
 Cognitive theory posits that the way we interpret life circumstances (our thoughts) influence how we feel (our emotions) and what we do or avoid (our behavior).
 Cognitive interventions teach patients new skills, enabling them to look more closely at their thoughts and better manage negative emotions and problematic behaviors.

-In addition, exposure-based approaches are central to the cognitive-behavioral treatment of anxiety disorders.
-Briefly, exposure-based approaches involve the gradual exposure to a feared object or situation in a safe and controlled environment to allow for habituation of the feared response.
-Exposure and Response Prevention (ERP) is a specific exposure-based technique often used for the treatment of obsessive-compulsive disorder in which patients have contact with feared consequence and then refrain from engaging in compulsive behavior or mental rituals.
+Exposure-based approaches are also central to the cognitive-behavioral treatment of anxiety disorders.
+Briefly, exposure-based approaches involve the gradual exposure to a feared object or situation in a safe and controlled environment to allow for habituation of the feared response and new learning experiences.
+Exposure-based approaches are effectively combined with cognitive tools to treat a variety of problems including social anxiety, panic disorder, and specific phobias.
+A specialized form of exposure therapy, called Exposure and Response Prevention (ERP), is used for the treatment of obsessive-compulsive disorder.
+Here, patients have contact with feared situations and consequence and then refrain from engaging in compulsive behavior or mental rituals.

 CBT is a collaborative, action-oriented, and problem-focused approach to therapy.
 All CBT interventions have a common goal of teaching patients new tools to manage anxiety and other problems so that they can eventually monitor symptoms of anxiety without ongoing therapy.
 CBT works best when patients are willing to put time in between therapy sessions to practice new skills.